Waste: Munitions

 Munitions were added to hazardous waste in 1997 when the EPA finalized RCRA.
 A special rule was added to address munitions in waste.
 This new rule is commonly referred to as the Military Munitions Rule.
-The EPA defines military munitions as “all types of both conventional and chemical ammunition products and their components, produced by or for the military for national defense and security (including munitions produced by other parties under contract to or acting as an agent for DOD—in the case of Government Owned/Contractor Operated [GOCO] operations).”
-The entire rule can be found here.
+The EPA defines military munitions as "all types of both conventional and chemical ammunition products and their components, produced by or for the military for national defense and security (including munitions produced by other parties under contract to or acting as an agent for DOD—in the case of Government Owned/Contractor Operated [GOCO] operations)."
 While a large percentage of munitions waste is generated by the government or governmental contractors, residents also throw away expired or faulty ammunition inside their household waste.

-Fireworks, Flares, and Hobby Rockets
+Fireworks, flares, and hobby rockets

 Every year, the US generates this type of waste from both the commercial and consumer aspects.
 This waste is often generated from fireworks, signal flares and hobby rockets which have been damaged, failed to operate or for other reasons.
 Due to their chemical properties, these types of devices are extremely dangerous.

-Automobile Airbag Propellants
+Automobile airbag propellants

 While automobile airbag propellants are not as common as munitions and fireworks, they share similar properties which makes them extremely hazardous.
 Airbag propellants characteristics of reactivity and ignitability are the characteristics which qualify for hazardous waste.
 When disposed undeployed, leaves these two hazardous characteristics intact.
 To properly dispose of these items, they must be safely deployed which removes these hazardous characteristics.

 The EPA includes the waste of automobile airbag propellants under the RCRA.
 In 2018, the EPA issued a final rule on handling of automobile airbag propellants.
-The “interim final rule”provides an exemption of entities which install and remove airbags.
+The "interim final rule"provides an exemption of entities which install and remove airbags.
 This includes automobile dealerships, salvage yards, automobile repair facilities and collision centers.
 The handler and transporter are exempt from RCRA, but the airbag waste collection facility is not exempt.
 Once the airbags have met the collection center, it will then be classified as RCRA hazardous waste and must be disposed or recycled at a RCRA disposal facility.